goodwillcoding/artly/README.rst

 3. Make sure you have all the necessary configuration and permissions to use ``git`` to push to commit to your GitHub repository.

-  How to do so is outside the scope of this tutorial.
-Please consult official GitHub.com documentation
+   Consult official GitHub.com documentation if you are not sure how.

 4. Export your GitHub username into the MY_GITHUB_USERNAME variable below.
    Replace ``"<username>`` with your username.

    .. code-block:: shell